f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     POST https://{{velos_chassis1_chassis_partition1_ip}}:8888/restocnf/data/f5-utils-file-transfer:file/export

-In the body of the API call enter the remote server crednetials and connectivity information.
+In the body of the API call enter the remote server credentials and connectivity information.

 .. code-block:: json